Bundie logoBundie

 • Holds your idle assets: USDC waiting to be allocated

-• Executes transactions: Handles deposits, withdrawals, and bridging
+• Executes transactions: handles deposits, withdrawals, and bridging

-• Collects yield: Accumulates earnings from your strategies
+• Collects yield: accumulates earnings from your strategies

 What It's NOT